gauravsaraltest/snakes/README.md

-Snakes-and-Ladders scooby update is sonu nigam2
+Snakes-and-Ladders scooby update is coke studio
 ==================

 A simple snake and ladder logic game build with angular js.